Last Updated on January 4, 2026 by Maged kamel

 Mohr’s circle of inertia-inertia value-product of inertia Ix’y’.

-To estimate the Ix’y’ value we need to estimate the vertical distance of point d to the horizontal axis Ix, Iy, Imax.
+To estimate the Ix’y’ value, we need to calculate the vertical distance of point d to the horizontal axis, Ix, Iy, and Imax.
 Ix’y’=R*sin(60-2φp2).
 The product of inertia value Ix’y’ equals +0.1132 inch4 and matches the value of Iy’ estimated by using the general expression.

-This is a link to a useful external resource.
-Calculator for Cross Section, Mass, Axial and Polar Area Moment of Inertia, and Section Modulus.
+This is a link to a valuable external resource—a calculator for Cross Section, Mass, Axial and Polar Area Moment of Inertia, and Section Modulus.

 This is a link to the previous post-13-“A solved problem for Mohr’s circle of inertia case 4.